top of page

 TELEVISION

-Maddy is a confident and passionate presenter, having fronted documentaries including Burke and Hare and The King's Curse (History Hit, 2024).
-She is also a regular expert contributor, having appeared in documentaries including Titanic in Colour (Channel 4, 2024) Royal Autopsy (Sky, 2024), Mayhem!
-Secret Lives of the Georgian Kings (Blue Ant Media, 2024), Queens That Changed The World (Channel 4, 2023) and Who Do You Think You Are?
+Maddy is a confident and passionate presenter, having fronted documentaries including Versailles: Science and Splendour (History Hit x Science Museum, 2025), Burke and Hare and The King's Curse (History Hit, 2024).
+She also appears regularly as an expert contributor, with recent credits including Mayhem!
+Secret Lives of the Georgian Kings (Sky, 2025),Titanic in Colour (Channel 4, 2024) Royal Autopsy (Sky, 2024), Queens That Changed The World (Channel 4, 2023) and Who Do You Think You Are?
 Australia (Warner Bros, 2023).

 Maddy's words appear in The Telegraph, The Independent, The Guardian, Vogue, BBC History and History Today and on Times and BBC radio.
 She posts on Instagram and YouTube (@MaddyPelling) and gives regular public talks, having appeared as a guest at Dan Schreiber's We Can Be Weirdos live show and Wilderness and Chalke Valley History festivals, among others.